7 Easiest Ways to Sell Your House for Cash in Nashville

 How It Works

-3. They make a single offer—take it or leave it
+3. They make a single offer on a take-it-or-leave-it basis.

 Pros